chrisruis/Bayesian_phylogenetics/README.md

 We're often interested to infer the dates of specific internal nodes within the phylogenetic tree.
 These nodes might correspond to, for example, introduction of the virus into a new geographical region or acquisition of a new mutation.
 By inferring the dates of specific nodes, we can infer the range of dates during which these events occurred

-As an example, we'll examine the date of this node in the tree:
+As an example, we'll examine the date of the starred node in the tree:

 <img src="_figures/figtree_node.png" width = "500">